-UW Libraries, Press staff reach tentative deal, avoid strike
+UW librarians and press staff reach tentative deal, avoid strike

 Two Public Employment Relations Commission mediators were present at Wednesday’s negotiations, UW spokesperson Victor Balta said.

-“Librarians and staff at UW Libraries, and their colleagues at UW Press, do an excellent job, and the University values their work.
+“Librarians and staff at UW Libraries, and their colleagues at UW Press, do an excellent job, and the university values their work.
 This process was always about reaching a fair and equitable contract, and we are pleased to have reached a tentative agreement,” he said.

 The SEIU 925 bargaining team reached an agreement with the university around 5:30 a.m.
 Wednesday after a marathon 21-hour bargaining session and over a year of contract negotiations.